dylanballback/ODriveCan/docs/setup/odrive/setup.md

 # ODriveCan

-!!!
-Info This is a tutorial page on how to configure your O-Drive S1 or Pro in order to use this package.
+!!! info This is a tutorial page on how to configure your O-Drive S1 or Pro in order to use this package.
-    If this is your first time using your O-Drive, I strongly recommend to see the [O-Drive Documentation](https://docs.odriverobotics.com/v/latest/guides/getting-started.html)
-    and start with their tutorial and using the web GUI to get your motor spinning for the first time.
+    If this is your first time using your O-Drive, I strongly recommend to see the [O-Drive Documentation](https://docs.odriverobotics.com/v/latest/guides/getting-started.html)  and start with their tutorial and using the web GUI to get your motor spinning for the first time.

 In this example I will be using a Raspberry Pi 2 Zero W with the WaveShare RS485 CAN HAT.

 !!!
 Tip
     If you have not already set up your Raspberry Pi with the [WaveShare RS485 CAN HAT](https://www.amazon.com/RS485-CAN-HAT-Long-Distance-Communication/dp/B07VMB1ZKH/ref=sr_1_3?crid=1DIYQ9H0DCFZX&keywords=waveshare+RS485+CAN+HAT&qid=1707694015&s=electronics&sprefix=waveshare+rs485+can+hat+%2Celectronics%2C97&sr=1-3), please visit this page here to see how to do so: [Raspberry Pi CAN Hat Setup](./piCANHatSetup.md)

-&nbsp;

 ## O-Drive GUI Configuration